objektwerks/python/README.md

 >Mypy and Pylance might be part of the problem.
 Because pip3 install and upgrade of dependencies works!

 >So I uninstalled MyPy.
-Pylance still does not recognize fastapi and pydantic imports.
+As expected, Pylance still does not recognize fastapi and pydantic imports.

 >Clearly, Python ***desperately*** needs a proper build-package management tool!